 "The popularity of the ruling right-wing Arena Party has been falling because of the region-wide problem with crime," Birnes said, citing the kidnappings and killings plaguing much of Latin America.

 That has led, he said, to the "remarkable rise in popularity of the FMLN."

-The FMLN, which is the Spanish acronym for the Farabundo Marti National Liberation Front, was formed in late 1980 as an umbrella group for five leftist guerilla organizations fighting a U.S.-backed military dictatorship.
-The guerrillas and the government signed a peace pact in 1992, and the FMLN became a legitimate political party.
+The FMLN, which stands for Farabundo Marti National Liberation Front, was formed in late 1980 as an umbrella group for five leftist guerilla organizations fighting a U.S.-backed military dictatorship.
+After a 12-year civil war, the two sides signed a peace pact in 1992 and the FMLN became a legitimate political party.

 By some estimates, 75,000 Salvadorans died during the war.